GoogleCloudPlatform/professional-services/examples/rotate-service-account-keys/Readme.md

         --trigger-event google.pubsub.topic.publish
         ```

     By default Cloud function uses App Engine default service account (PROJECT_ID@appspot.gserviceaccount.com) as its identity for function execution.
-If required, individual service accounts can be created and used for your function by using the steps defined here.
+If required, individual service accounts can be created and used for your function by using the steps defined [here](https://cloud.google.com/functions/docs/securing/function-identity#individual).
 The service account used by the cloud function should have the following permissions two permission:
     - Service Account Key Admin(roles/iam.serviceAccountKeyAdmin): This role allow the cloud function to create new service account keys and delete the old service account keys.
     - Secret Manager Secret Version Manager (roles/secretmanager.admin): This role allows the cloud function to create a new version of the secret and delete the old versions.
-By default Cloud function uses App Engine default service account (PROJECT_ID@appspot.gserviceaccount.com) as its identity for function execution.
-If required, individual service accounts can be created and used for your function by using the steps defined here.